russelljjarvis/ScienceAccess/Documentation/paper.md

 ### Text Analysis Metrics
 We built a web-scraping and text analysis infrastructure by extending many existing Free and Open Source (FOS) tools, including Google Scrape, Beautiful Soup, The Natural Language Toolkit, and Selenium.
 The tool is a dashboard application.

-The tool prompts the user to enter an author name, after which a text scraping process occurs.

 ### Reference Texts used for Analysis
 The results of the web scrape are compared to a number of available text repositories with varying complexity (see table).
 These include: